 The world is growing at a very fast pace in terms of modern technology and the effects are easily on our daily lives.
 Our life style has changed greatly.
 This technological advancement has brought many advance equipment in the world that we did not imagine about 10 years ago.
 The core of these equipment is electronics engineering and the nucleus is the Printed Circuit Boards (PCBs).

 The PCB is something that is usually green in color and is a rigid body that holds various electronic components on it.
-These components are soldered upon the PCBs in the process called "PCB Assembly" or PCBA.
+These components are soldered upon the PCBs in the process called “PCB Assembly” or PCBA.
 The PCB is composed of a substrate that is made of fiber glass, the components, the copper layer that makes the traces, holes in which components are fitted and layers that can be inner layer and outer layers.
 At RayPCB we can deliver up to 1-36 layers for multilayer PCB prototypes and 1-10 layers for multilayer PCBs for mass production.
-For single sided PCBs and double sided PCBs, the outer layers present but no inner layer.
+For single sided PCB and double sided PCBs, the outer layers present but no inner layer.

-The substrate and components are insulated with solder mask and held together with epoxy resin.
+The pcb substrate and components are insulated with solder mask and held together with epoxy resin.
 This solder mask can be green, blue or red in color as commonly found in PCB colors.
 The solder mask will allow the components to avoid short circuit with tracks or other components.

 The copper traces are used to carry electronic signals from one point to the other on the PCB.
 These signals can be high speed digital signals or discrete analog signals.
 These traces can be made thick to carry power / electricity to power up components.

 In most of the PCBs which are made to supply high voltage or current, there is a separate plane of ground connection.
-The components on top layer are connected to inner GND plane or inner signals layer by means of "Vias".
+The electronic components on top layer are connected to inner GND plane or inner signals layer by means of “Vias”.

 The components are assembled on the PCB to allow the PCB to function as it is designed.
 The most important thing is the PCB functionality.
-The PCB may not work even if a tiny SMT resistor is not properly placed or even if a small track is cut from the PCB.
+The PCB may not work even if a tiny SMT resistor is not properly placed or even if a small track is cut from the PCB manufacturer.
 So it is very important the components are assembled in proper way.
 The PCB when components are assembled is called PCBA or Assembled PCB.

 The functionality of PCBs can be complex or simple depending on the specifications described by the client or user.
 The PCB sizes are also different depends upon requirements.